 Many people can find the process of dealing with the Social Security Administration (SSA) and filing for benefits intimidating, and an experienced Cincinnati attorney can provide guidance during the hearing process.

-Joe Lyon is an experienced Cincinnati personal injury lawyer and can help answer your questions related to the Social Security Disability Appeal process.
+Joe Lyon is an experienced Ohio social security lawyer and can help answer your questions related to the Social Security Appeal process.

 It is advisable to file for Social Security disability benefits immediately after becoming disabled.
 If you are suffering from a serious illness or injury, do not hesitate to file a claim.
 You should file your Social Security disability claim as soon as possible to avoid any long gaps in due benefits.

 If the initial filing goes through, you will get benefits within one to three months, but an appeal can last anywhere from two to three years.

 Your Social Security Disability benefits will last as long as you are disabled and unable to return to work.

 Social Security will periodically monitor your condition, and you are required to notify the Social Security Administration (SSA) if your condition improves.
 It is possible to receive workers compensation and Social Security disability benefits at the same time.